AdobeDocs/commerce-admin.en/help/stores-purchase/introduction.md

 - ![Adobe Commerce](../assets/adobe-logo.svg) (Adobe Commerce only) The [Returns](returns.md) page lists the current returned merchandise requests (RMAs) and is used to enter new return requests.

-- The [Transactions](transactions.md) page lists all psayment activity that has taken place between your store and a payment system, and provides access to more detailed information.
+- The [Transactions](transactions.md) page lists all payment activity that has taken place between your store and a payment system, and provides access to more detailed information.

 ## Shipping and delivery

 Studies show that stores offering customers a choice of several [delivery methods](delivery.md) have higher conversion rates than those that use a single method.
-The Admin provides a variety of tools that merchants can use to set up multiple delivery methods and [shipping carriers](carriers.md), and to print [shipping labels](shipping-labels.md).
+The Admin provides various tools that merchants can use to set up multiple delivery methods and [shipping carriers](carriers.md), and to print [shipping labels](shipping-labels.md).